Basic instructions can be found within each template.

 reported, these cells contain 'N/A' for 'not applicable.'

-template is the only one in this set which incorporates a Bowker's
+templates are the only ones in this set which incorporate a Bowker's

 test.
 This test is not applicable to an accuracy exercise against known-age

 samples, nor are the necessary calculations conducive to inclusion

 on the precision templates for long-lived species.
 If a symmetry test is